Download the UMSV Digital Campus App Today! 📲

 Policy Name: Dress Code

-As representatives of a professional graduate program here at the College, the image that you project must be a professional one.
-It is important to note that presenting yourself as a professional in all manners of appearance, conversation, reaction to criticism, respect for authority, and compassion for all patients and families you come into contact with will project not only upon yourselves, but also upon the reputation of the College’s Master of Science Physician Assistant Program.
+As representatives of a Professional Medical Graduate Program here at the University of Mount Saint Vincent, the image that you project must be a professional one.
+It is important to note that presenting yourself as a professional in all manners of appearance, conversation, reaction to criticism, respect for authority, and compassion for all patients and families you come into contact with will project not only upon yourselves, but also upon the reputation of the University of Mount Saint Vincent Physician Assistant Program.

 Didactic Year Attire (in the classroom)

-• Half-length white lab coats with the College’s program patch attached to the right sleeve and program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Master of Science Physician Assistant Program student are required and will be worn while within the confines of the College.
-This includes the dining hall and library facilities.
+• Half-length white lab coats with the UMSV PA Program Patch attached to the sleeve and program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Physician Assistant Student are required and will be worn while within the confines of UMSV.

 • Men should wear conservative slacks and shirts (either collared or button-down), ties are not required.